Solving $\mathcal N=4$ SYM BCFT matrix models at large $N$: Introduction and summary

+All things combined, the construction covers general 3d $\mathcal N=4$ quiver SCFTs as boundary or interface degrees of freedom, with unbalanced nodes, arbitrary numbers of flavor hypermultiplets attached to an arbitrary number of 3d nodes, and partial Nahm pole boundary conditions.
 For the future it would be interesting to use the saddle points to explore further physical observables, including boundary free energies \cite{Raamsdonk:2020tin}, partition functions e.g.\ on squashed spheres and indices, defect one-point functions \cite{Komatsu:2020sup,Bason:2023bin}, for the full range of theories captured by our analysis.